-Use to live in the same situation
+Used to live in the same situation

-In a room with big windows, painting in blue and white, eight boys and a girl take part in a circus class.
+In a room with big windows, paintings in blue and white, eight boys and a girl take part in a circus class.
 Kirirachana Tor and Channa Ton are FK participants from Cambodia and professional circus performers and will stay in Vietnam for one year.

 They are part of the south-south exchange project between Blue Dragon in Vietnam and Phare Ponleu Selpak Association (PPSA) in Cambodia.
 The project Performing Arts Development for Youth Employment aims at building skills in performing arts; circus, theater and urban dance skills for future employability.
-The two organizations share each other strengths to build youth’s capacity.
+The two organisations share each other strengths to build youth’s capacity.
 The focus disciplines of the project are circus, theater and urban dance.

 - I hope that I can pass on my skills to the kids and to help them develop themselves.
 This was our own story too.
 We have been in the same situation in Cambodia.
 It was after we joined the circus training in Phare Ponleu Selpak our lives changed.
 Now we have a profession, we can earn money and support our families.
 We became circus artists and we perform in many countries.
-We are also teachers in Cambodia and use to work in different organizations helping kids to get a profession, says Kirirachana.
+We are also teachers in Cambodia and work in different organisations helping kids to get a profession, says Kirirachana.